changyeon2/Truemedia-ML-Models/README.md

 [Update February 3, 2025] We haven’t shared the model weights with anyone yet, as we’re still carefully working on a responsible release policy to ensure security and prevent any potential misuse.
 Thank you for your understanding.

-> This code is published as-is for reference and educational purposes in the field of deepfake detection.
-It represents a historical implementation by TrueMedia.org and is not actively maintained.
-The repository does not accept pull requests or support requests.

 # TrueMedia.org ML Models Collection

 This repository contains a collection of advanced machine learning models and deepfake detectors.
 The models were developed by [TrueMedia.org](https://www.truemedia.org/), a non-profit organization committed to detecting political deepfakes and supporting fact-checking efforts for the 2024 election.